UX-Society/Get-Started/README.md

 ### Setup

-After installing you can access you're files with the command `cd /mnt/c` and then navigate to them by going to the *Users* folder and then your user folder.
+After installing you can access you're files with the command `cd /mnt/c` and then navigate to them by going to the *Users* folder and then your Windows user folder.

 Don't want to navigate that every time?
 No problem just follow these steps
 - On launch type `nano .bashrc`